 A sequel to Trilogy of Terror, this made for TV horror anthology film first aired on USA Network in 1996.
 Once again directed by Dan Curtis, it brings three new tales of terror, each featuring Lysette Anthony in the lead role.

-- "The Graveyard Rats" - Woman and her lover conspire to kill her husband and obtain his money.
+- "The Graveyard Rats" – A woman and her lover conspire to kill her husband and obtain his money.
 Based on a short story by Henry Kuttner.

 - "Bobby" – A woman brings back her dead son, but he isn't quite what she expected.

-- "He Who Kills" - The Zuni Fetish doll from the original film returns for more murder and mayhem, this time in a museum, where it was brought for study.
+- "He Who Kills" – The Zuni Fetish doll from the original film returns for more murder and mayhem, this time in a museum where it has been brought for study.

 "The Graveyard Rats"

 - Blackmail: Mr. Ansford forces Laura to be with him by threatening to send a video of her having sex with her cousin to the news station, and leaving her off from his will.

 - Evil Cripple: Mr. Ansford is a wheelchair-bound, abusive prick who is made unlikeable as possible.